naduni99x/hacktitude_2023.github.io/README.md

 As you complete the challenges, respective tests will pass one by one.
 When you complete all the tasks of a challenge, all tests of the respective challenge should pass.
 Every Hacktitude challenge has a test case which you can run to validate successful completion of the challenge.

-> NOTE: Tests are not using the main.sqlite database.
+> NOTE: Tests are not using the main.sqlite3 database.
 Every test creates an an isolated in-memory database.

 ### Add .gitignore